TiredSkitarii/dragons-dice-gaming-club/README.md

 All Code was also validates using the online W3C HTML Validator and CSS Validator - no errors were discovered during this Validation.

+When subjectesd to Lighthouse testing, a lag in performance of about 66 on mobile and 75 on Desktop (all other metrics tested well) - upon looking into ways to improve this, it was detrermines (with help from Brian Macharia) that large image sizes may be contributing to the issue - most images were re-formatted into smaller WEBP images with less pixels.

 ### Browser Compatibility

 The Webpage was tested on the following Browsers:
 - Google Chrome
 - Mirosoft Edge
+- Firefox
 - Safari

 On all tests browsers the manual tests were repeated, and on all browsers they passed the tests